MrJackSpade/RG35XX-Store/README.md

+> [!IMPORTANT]
+> There is no payment functionality nor plans to introduce any.
+I just couldn't think of a better name

 ## Installation

 1. Grab the appropriate (ARM-64) `AppStore` binary from the Releases directory, and place it in the `Roms/APPS` directory of your SD card.